 For your window coverings, use white lightweight, billowy, or sheer material to create a breezy feeling and to keep welcoming the light without it being too bright.
 It’s also a beautiful design element that can make your space even more relaxing and spa-like.

-If your home doesn’t get that much natural light, use creative lighting solutions like well-placed sconce lighting and recessed lighting.
+If your home doesn’t get that much natural light, use creative lighting solutions like well-placed sconce lighting, recessed lighting and mirrors.
 Using small lighting elements throughout your space is a great way to brighten up your room and accentuate entryways, reading areas, and shared spaces, leaving no corner dark and gloomy.